Buying a house with a mortgage: A timeline

 2. Find the property

-Once you’ve reviewed your lifestyle and financial status and decided you’re in a sound position to settle down and purchase a home, it’s time to start thinking about the property and its location.
+Once you’ve decided you’re in a sound position to get a mortgage to purchase a home, and you have a decent idea of your budget, it’s time to start thinking about the property and its location.

 How your property location fits into your lifestyle is one of the most important decisions you’ll make in the home buying process.
 It’s a matter of balancing your priorities and finding a suitable location that will match your needs and improve your quality of life.